syl20bnr/spacemacs/doc/DOCUMENTATION.md

 <kbd>n</kbd>        | go to next buffer (avoid special buffers)
 <kbd>N</kbd>        | go to previous buffer (avoid special buffers)
 Any other key       | leave the micro-state

+#### Special Buffers

+Unlike vim, emacs creates many buffers that most people do not need to see.
+Some examples are `*Messages*` and `*Compile-Log*`.
+Spacemacs tries to automatically ignore buffers that are not useful.
+However, you may want to change the way Spacemacs marks buffers as useful.
+For instructions, see the [special buffer howto][].

 #### Files manipulations key bindings